Water is filled into the wash tank

 - Always pre-rinse items before stacking into the machine.

-- As tempted as one might be to rush though the dirty items, never over-stack the crates.
+- As tempted as one might be to rush through the dirty items, never over-stack the crates.

 - Run through the machine and allow a full wash and rinse cycle.